MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Cannot get enough?
 Here are more answers to your question: Where to visit in Switzerland.

 Colorful Ascona, located on the northern shore of Lake Maggiore and just 30 minutes away from the Italian border, is brimming with Italian style!
-Not only this, but it combines a warm climate perfect for palm trees, with fantastic views of the Alps.
+Not only this, but it combines a warm climate perfect for palm trees, with fantastic views of the Alps which makes it a perfect town to visit in Switzerland.

 Top Things to Do in Ascona